42lan/rainfall/level0/walkthrough.md

 RELRO           STACK CANARY      NX            PIE             RPATH      RUNPATH      FILE No RELRO        No canary found   NX enabled    No PIE          No RPATH   No RUNPATH   /home/user/level0/level0
 ```
+A `SUID` executable is located in the home directory.
 ```shell
 level0@RainFall:~$ ls -l
 total 732